techiediaries/techiediaries/_posts/2020/angular-9/2018-12-28-angular-9-nested-routing-child-routes-example.md

 ---
 layout: post
-title: "Angular 7|6 Tutorial Course:  Nested Router-Outlet, Child Routes & forChild()"
+title: "Angular 9/8 Nested Routing and Child Routes by Example"
 image: "images/content/angular.png"
-excerpt: "In this course, you'll learn to develop your first Angular 7 application with routing, CRUD operations and Bootstrap 4 UI" tags : [angular]
+excerpt: "In this tutorial, you'll learn to add Angular 9 routing to our module using a routing module, a nested router-outlet and child routes"
+categories: angular
+date: 2020-03-02
+tags : [angular]
 ---

-In the previous [tutorial](https://www.techiediaries.com/angular-course-modules) , you have seen what NgModules are and you created the `admin` module of your developer's portfolio web application.
-Now, let's add routing to our module using a routing module, a nested router-outlet and child routes.
+In the previous [tutorial](https://www.techiediaries.com/angular-course-modules/) , you have seen what NgModules are and you created the `admin` module of your developer's portfolio web application.
+Now, let's add Angular routing to our module using a routing module, a nested router-outlet and child routes.

+## How to Create Nested Routes with Angular 9 Child Routes?

 You can create a nested routing by defining child routes using the children property of a route (alongside a `path` and `component` properties).
 You also need to add a nested `router-outlet` in the HTML template related to the component linked to the parent route (In our case it's the `admin` route).

 To create nested routing, you need to create a routing submodule for the module you want to provide routing, you next need to define a parent route and its child routes and provide them to the router configuration via a `forChild()` method.

+## Creating an Angular 9 Routing Module

 Let's see this step by step.
 First, inside the `admin` module, create an `admin-routing.module.ts` file and add a submodule for implementing child routing in our `admin` module: